dahliaOS/.github/profile/README.md

 ## Download

-You can download dahliaOS by clicking [here](https://dahliaos.io/download).
+Downloads can be found [here](https://dahliaos.io/download).

 ## Repositories

-The dahliaOS project has a number of repositories, some important ones include:
+The dahliaOS project has a number of repositories, some notable ones include:

 <!-- alphabetical -->
 * [buildroot](https://github.com/dahliaOS/buildroot): Configure and build dahliaOS Linux-based builds.